-Within each of the seven groups, the (post-reinsurance) minimum reserve is allocated to individual policies based on post-reinsurance policy NPRs (i.e., on the net premium reserve for an individual policy less that policy's reserve credit under SSAP 61R).
+Within each of the seven Section 2 sub-groups, the (post-reinsurance) minimum reserve is allocated to individual policies based on post-reinsurance policy NPRs (i.e., on the net premium reserve for an individual policy less that policy's reserve credit under SSAP 61R).
 Section 8.D, which describes how the (aggregate) pre-reinsurance-ceded minimum reserve is determined, does not clearly state a method for allocating this reserve to individual policies or to groups of policies.
-If Section 8.D.2 is read as implying that Section 2.C allocation rules apply to the pre-reinsuranceceded minimum reserve, the allocation of the pre-reinsurance-ceded minimum reserve would be based on the pre-reinsurance-ceded net premium reserve.
-(A drafting note in earlier drafts of the Valuation Manual indicated that "the allocation of the reinsurance credit to each reinsurance agreement should be reevaluated," but no change was made in the Valuation Manual as adopted for 2017 valuations.)
-Some actuaries believe that an allocation based on reinsurance credits calculated on a stand-alone basis for each treaty and for the retained policies, normalized so that the total credit for reinsurance equals the difference between the (aggregate) pre-reinsuranceceded minimum reserve and the (aggregate) post-reinsurance-ceded minimum reserve, would be an appropriate allocation method and would reduce certain anomalies associated with applying Section 2.C rules to the pre-reinsurance-ceded minimum reserve.
+If Section 8.D.2 is read as implying that Section 2.C allocation rules apply to the pre-reinsurance-ceded minimum reserve, the allocation of the pre-reinsurance-ceded minimum reserve.
+Unfortunately, using this allocation procedure for the pre-reinsurance-ceded reserve can lead to certain anomalous results, such as the pre-reinsurance-ceded minimum reserve for a block of business not involved in the resinsurance turning out to be lower than the post-reinsurance-ceded reserve.
+A drafting note in earlier drafts of the Valuation Manual indicated that "the allocation of the reinsurance credit to each reinsurance agreement should be reevaluated," but no change was made in the 2017 and 2018 editions of the Valuation Manual.
+Some actuaries believe that an allocation of the aggregate credit for reinsurance based on the SSAP 61R reinsurance credits for each reinsured policy would be an appropriate and practical allocation method that would reduce the anomalies associated with applying Section 2.C rules to the pre-reinsurance-ceded minimum reserve.
 Other allocation methods have also been proposed by actuaries familiar with the issue.
+The NAIC Life Actuarial Task Force had not taken a position on this issue as of the date of this practice note.

-Because the minimum reserve for a specific group of policies, such as the product groupings that must be reported on the VM-20 Reserve Supplement, is the sum of the allocated minimum reserves for the policies in the group, it can be seen that allocated pre- and post-reinsurance minimum reserves for such a group may be calculated on very different bases.
-Because the exclusion tests are applied separately pre- and post-reinsurance-ceded, all or part of a product grouping could end up in different Section 2 groups pre- and post-reinsurance.
-The pre- and post-reinsurance Section 2 groups could consist of different policies, and which component (stochastic, deterministic, net premium) is largest for each Section 2 group could be different pre- and post-reinsurance.
+Because the exclusion tests are applied separately pre- and post-reinsurance-ceded, the pre- and post-reinsurance-ceded minimum reserves for a Section 2 sub-group could consist of different policies, and which component (stochastic, deterministic, net premium) is largest for each Section 2 sub-group could be different pre- and post-reinsurance.
+Minimum reserves for specific group of policies, such as the product groupings that must be reported on the VM-20 Reserve Supplement, are the sums of the allocated minimum reserves for the policies in the group.
+Thus, the allocated pre- and post-reinsurance minimum reserves for such a group may be calculated on very different bases.
 Due to all these considerations, the reserve credit for a group of policies (the difference between the sum of the allocated minimum reserve on a pre- and post-reinsurance basis) may be very different from the reserve credit that would be obtained by doing the VM-20 calculations for the group on a stand-alone basis.